pints, pounds, & pâté

 Personally, I find The Drake's location particularly relaxing in a very crowded city - being backed up to the Lake allows not only for great views, but also a bit of a respite from the daily grind.

-That said, in recent years, as the international tourism industry has exploded and Chicago itself has grown increasingly tourist-centric, Michigan Avenue itself has expanded, and shifted south to meet the river.
+In recent years, as the international tourism industry has exploded and Chicago itself has grown increasingly tourist-centric, Michigan Avenue itself has expanded, and shifted south to meet the river.
 Perhaps one of the most notable examples of this is the Apple Store, which recently completed a massive, multi-million dollar storefront right on the Chicago River, moving from a location farther north on the Ave.

 The Chicago Water Tower (about 4 blocks from The Drake)